Abibubble/ms4-lead-shot-hazard/static/docs/TESTING.md

 * Webhook validation
   * Webhooks form a notification system for every secure action on your site.
   * Webhooks return an event object, containing all the relevant information about the action, including the type of action, and the data associated with it.
-  * If the user leaves the page before the order is complete but the payment goes through, the billing details and shipping address will be sent with the payment, and can be accessed via the webhooks.
+  * If the user leaves the page before the order is complete but the payment goes through, the billing details and shipping address will be sent with the payment and can be accessed via webhooks.

 [Back to the top](#testing-steps)